Rehab Center for Tramadol Addiction

 Tramadol addiction is an opioid use disorder.
-Although it is a controlled, narcotic painkiller, tramadol has a lower potential for abuse and addiction than other opioids.
-There is still a significant risk, though, and misusing the drug can lead to addiction and put an individual at risk for an overdose.
-Recognizing the signs of out-of-control use of tramadol is important, as is seeking professional treatment for recovery.
-With commitment to long-term treatment with therapy and appropriate medications, it is possible to overcome tramadol addiction.
+Although it is a controlled narcotic painkiller, tramadol has a lower potential for abuse and addiction than other opioids.
+However, there is still a significant risk of tramadol abuse, which can lead to addiction and put an individual at risk for an overdose.
+Recognizing the signs of out-of-control tramadol use is important, as is seeking professional treatment for recovery.
+With a commitment to long-term treatment, it is possible to overcome tramadol addiction.

 What Is Tramadol Addiction?